-&lt;sup>13 A "best case" ground motion is likely have a naturally large $Sa(T_1)$ values due the presence of a pulse with a period close to $T_1$ .
-But a response prediction based on this (large) $Sa(T_1)$ value will tend to overestimate the response from this record, because spectral values at other periods are likely not as large.
-Thus, given $Sa(T_1)$ , a best case record will tend to have smaller responses than other records, and that is why it is called a "best case" ground motion.
+&lt;sup>13 A "best-case" ground motion is likely have a naturally large $Sa(T_1)$ value due the presence of a pulse with a period close to $T_1$ .
+But a response prediction based on this (large) $Sa(T_1)$ value will tend to overestimate the response from this record because spectral values at other periods are likely not as large.
+Thus, given $Sa(T_1)$ , a best-case record will tend to have smaller responses than other records, and that is why it is called a "best case" ground motion.

-Figure 5.6.
-Median maximum interstory drift ratio versus normalized spectral acceleration $(R_u)$ for the generic frame with 9 stories and a first-mode period of 0.9 seconds.
+Fig. 5.6 Median maximum interstory drift ratio versus normalized spectral acceleration ( $R{\mu}$ ) for generic frame with nine stories and first-mode period of 0.9 sec

-Figure 5.7.
-Counted probabilities of collapse versus normalized spectral acceleration for the frame with 9 stories and a first-mode period of 0.9 seconds.
+Fig. 5.7 Counted probabilities of collapse versus normalized spectral acceleration for frame with nine stories and first-mode period of 0.9 sec